-- Remove any jewelry that may come in contact with the battery terminals. - Select a jumper cable that is long enough to attach to both vehicles in a way that ensures neither vehicle touches each other - 3.
-Position the two vehicles together, but do not allow them to touch. - Turn OFF all lights, heater, radio, and any other accessory on both vehicles. - 5.
-Set the parking brake(s). - Shift the transmission into park position or neutral for manual transmissions. - If either vehicle is equipped with battery disconnects ensure they are in the OFF position prior to connecting the two vehicles. - Attach one end of a jumper cable to the positive (+) terminal of the discharged (dead) battery.
-This will have a large red + or P on the battery case, post, or clamp. - Attach the other end of the same cable to the positive (+) terminal of the good (booster) battery.
+Remove any conductive jewelry.
+It cannot come in contact with the battery terminals.

+- Select a jumper cable that is long enough to attach to both vehicles.
+Make sure that neither vehicle touches each other. - Position the two vehicles together, but do not allow them to touch. - Turn OFF all lights, heater, radio, and any other accessory on both vehicles. - Set the parking brake. - Shift the transmission into park position or neutral for manual transmissions. - If either vehicle is equipped with battery disconnects, make sure that they are in the OFF position before connecting the two vehicles. - Attach one end of a jumper cable to the positive (+) terminal of the discharged (dead) battery.
+The positive terminal has a large red + or P on the battery case, post, or clamp.